-- There needs to be robust and reliable evidence which suggests that a saturation point has been reached, or is close to being reached, always provided that a dependable casual link can be forged between that evidence and the operation of licensed premises in a locality. - The guidance states that the Board cannot take into account: - o the manner in which individual premises are managed. - o any concerns as to the quality of management of individual premises. - o the need or demand for the licensed premises in the locality.
-Commercial considerations are irrelevant to a policy which is designed to protect the wider interest. - o hours during which the premises in the locality trade.
+] There needs to be robust and reliable evidence which suggests that a saturation point has been reached, or is close to being reached, always provided that a dependable casual link can be forged between that evidence and the operation of licensed premises in a locality.

-- o members' clubs, providing they meet the criteria made under Section 125 of the Act. - Proper regard needs to be given to the contrasting styles of operation in different licensed premises and the differing impact they are likely to have on the promotion of the licensing objectives.
-In other words, if crime, health etc. problems are caused by one or two types of licensed premises, the Board can make an overprovision finding in respect of these types of premises, leaving scope to allow other types of premises. - The Board needs to consider both the number and capacity of premises in a locality which is to be the subject of an overprovision assessment.
+The guidance states that the Board cannot take into account:- .0- the manner in which individual premises are managed.
+O. any concerns as to the quality of management of individual premises.
+0 the need or demand for the licensed premises in the locality.
+Commercial considerations are irrelevant to a policy which is designed to protect the wider interest.
+0. hours during which the premises in the locality trade.
+O - members' clubs, providing they meet the criteria made under Section 125 of the Act.
+Proper regard needs to be given to the contrasting styles of operation in different licensed premises and the differing impact they are likely to have on the promotion the licensing objectives.
+In other words, if crime, health etc problems are caused by one or two types of licensed premises, the Board can make an overprovision finding in respect of these types of premises, leaving scope to allow other types of premise The Board needs to consider both the number and capacity of premises in a locality which is to be the subject of an overprovision assessment.
+On 11 Jun e 2013 West Dunbartonshire Licensing Board considered information provided by